amceetech-dev/Simon-Game/README.md

 - Original concept and implementation by Angela Yu in the [Complete Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) on Udemy.

-- Responsive enhancements by Nwofor Prince.
+- Enhanced by Nwofor Prince.